kaustubhdeokar/Java-backend-implementations/README.md

     // This class will import the beans defined in PrimaryConfig and SecondaryConfig }
 ```

-How to declare the main class in Spring

 Hibernate -
 converts the pojo's into tables and columns and vice versa.
 mapping annotations.